 Once the fitting process was complete, I noticed a reduction in the gap between my upper and lower teeth as well as a much better fit.
 Instead of half of an inch of space, there was only about 1/4″.
 While the fit was much closer after going through the fitting process, it was still noticeable inside of my mouth.

 From here I gave it a try, to see if it actually worked.
 The first night was rather awkward.
 I woke up in the morning next to a large pile of drool and felt a bit of soreness in my jaw.
 While I was not exactly thrilled with my first night experience, I was pleasantly surprised when my wife told me that I did not snore one bit throughout the night.
 This confirmation provided a glimmer of hope that I may have found a snoring solution that actually works.
-After contacting the manufacturers customer support, I learned that drooling and soreness are typical side effects that usually disappear after a few days.
+After contacting the manufacturer’s customer support, I learned that drooling and soreness are typical side effects that usually disappear after a few days.

 Moving on, I used my mouthguard for the next four nights with continued success.
 The drooling stopped after the second night and morning soreness was completely eliminated after the fourth night.

-While it did take a few days to become accustomed to wearing it, doing so was well worth the effort and I was thrilled with the results.
+While it did take a few days to become accustomed to wearing it, doing so was well worth the effort and I were thrilled with the results.
 It felt great to wake up in the morning refreshed and ready to tackle another day.

 Encouraged by my success, I set out to find a product that was more compact and just as effective as the simple one-piece device.